-Regarded as a conductor of authority and warmth, Joseph Mechavich is known for the exceptional artistry and infectious energy which he brings to every performance, as well as the personal and career-defining relationships he has forged with a number of opera companies and orchestras.
-Mechavich presided over Jake Heggie’s highly acclaimed opera, Moby Dick, for both San Diego Opera and Calgary Opera, as well as productions of Il barbiere di Siviglia for the Washington National Opera, Porgy and Bess for Deutsche Oper Berlin and Roméo et Juliette for Florida Grand Opera.
-Engagements for the 2013-14 season include La bohème for Kentucky Opera and L’Incoronazione di Poppea for New England Conservatory of Music, among others.
-Additional upcoming engagements for 2014 and beyond include the Calgary Opera, Kentucky Opera, San Diego Opera.
+Joseph Mechavich is known for the exceptional artistry and infectious energy which he brings to performances, as well as the personal and career-defining relationships he has forged with several opera companies and orchestras.
+Mechavich presided over Jake Heggie’s highly acclaimed opera, Moby Dick, for both San Diego Opera and Calgary Opera, as well as productions of Il barbiere di Siviglia for the Washington National Opera, Porgy and Bessfor Deutsche Oper Berlin, and Roméo et Juliette for Florida Grand Opera.
+Engagements during 2014-15 included Nixon in China for San Diego Opera, Silent Night for Calgary Opera, Wuthering Heights (Floyd) for Florentine Opera as well as A Streetcar Named Desire and Fidelio for Kentucky Opera.
+His 2015-16 season includes Macbeth and Showboat (Kentucky Opera), Turandot (Nashville Opera), Florencia en el Amazonas (Arizona Opera) and Great Scott (Heggie) (San Diego Diego Opera).
 In 2010, Mechavich was named Principal Conductor of Kentucky Opera.
-Previously, he held the position of Principal Conductor for Opera Birmingham from 2004-2010, Director of Music for Orlando Opera from 1998-2000 and Cover Conductor for The Santa Fe Opera from 2004-2007.

 Daniel Witzke* | Director

 German stage director Daniel J Witzke works extensively in both opera and musical theatre in Europe and the United States.
 He was originally trained as a professional singer and actor in Vienna, Berlin and Hamburg, pursuing a career onstage.
-As staff director at the Wiener Staatsoper he was responsible for directing, reviving and assisting on more than twenty productions including Nabucco, Tristan und Isolde, Tosca, Aida and Roméo et Juliette.
-Daniel J Witzke was appointed artistic director for the original German production of Elton John’s Broadway-Hit Musical Aida.
-He has worked as an audition, acting and career coach for nearly 20 years and has directed, conceived and written charity galas, fundraiser, cruise ship shows and major special events for stage and television in the US, Europe and North Africa.
-Daniel J Witzke was appointed resident director for Seattle Opera’s 2012/13 season.
-In the season 2013/14 he collaborated with renowned Scottish stage director Paul Curran on Baden-Baden 1927 for Gotham Chamber Opera in NYC.
-Daniel J Witzke currently directed new productions of Don Giovanni for Opera San Jose and The Magic Flute for West Bay Opera in Palo Alto.
-More projects for 2014 include Aida for Opera San Luis Obispo and Cole Porter’s Something for the Boys with 42nd Street Moon at the Eureka Theatre in San Francisco.
-In the summer of 2014 he will direct Lee Hoiby’s one-woman opera Bon Appétit! for the Buck Hill Skytop Music Festival in Mountainhome, PA.
-He is a member of AGMA (American Guild of Musical Artists).
+Witzke was appointed artistic director for the original German production of Elton John’s Broadway-Hit Musical Aida.
+As staff director at the Wiener Staatsoper he was responsible for directing, reviving and assisting on more than 20 productions.
+He has directed and written fundraisers, cruise ship shows and major special events for the stage and television in the US, Europe and North Africa.
+He joined the directing staff of Seattle Opera for their 2012/13 season.
+In 2013/14 he collaborated with stage director Paul Curran on Baden-Baden 1927 for Gotham Chamber Opera in NYC.
+Witzke directed new productions of Don Giovanni for Opera San Jose and The Magic Flute for West Bay Opera.

 Maureen McKay* | Pamina